WHAT IS A BELAY DEVICE?

-In the beginning of 2013 a few manufacturers released -almost simultaneously- a new generation of hybrid belay devices.
-These new devices sit middle-way between the old tubers and the newer mechanical assisted breaking devices..
+At the beginning of 2013, a few manufacturers released -almost simultaneously- a new generation of hybrid belay devices.
+These new devices sit middle-way between the old tubers and the newer mechanical-assisted braking devices.

-Assisted breaking devices help locking the rope even with slight pulling force, but should not be understood as ‘self-locking’ devices.
+Assisted braking devices help to lock the rope even with slight pulling force, but should not be understood as ‘self-locking’ devices.
 As opposed to mechanical assisted-breaking devices, they have no locking mechanisms and no levers, relying on their shape to catch the rope.
-They require full control and constant attention from the belayer, who must always keep an hand on the feeding side of the rope to create that minimum resistance necessary for the device to move to a locking position.
+They require full control and constant attention from the belayer, who must always keep a hand on the feeding side of the rope to create that minimum resistance necessary for the device to move to a locking position.

 |Climbing Technology||Click Up||8.6 – 10.5||1||115||65|

 Once these belay devices have reached their locking position it is very easy to keep them locked with very minimal aid.
 They have no excessive metal parts, no levers to be pushed or pulled, and thus much lighter than heavy belay devices such as the Eddy or the GriGri.
 Many instructors believe that the need for constant attention and the absence of possible obstructions to the mechanical locking system make these devices harder for the belayer but safer for the climber.

 Some of these belay devices (Alpine Up, MicroJul, MegaJul and Smart Alpine) can also be used on multi-pitch routes to belay the second climber.